alexj/gridminders/PHASES.md

     - [ ] Enforce uniqueness of section names (no two parents with the same `#p-<section>`).
 - [ ] When a child is removed from a group, remove its `#i-<section>` tag from Notes.
 - [ ] When a parent is deleted or ungrouped, remove its `#p-<section>` tag and update all children to remove their `#i-<section>` tags (or prompt for new grouping).
+- [ ] If a tag is entered with a space, colon or special character other than a dash, replace the character with a dash.
+If there are two or more dashes in a row, replace them with a single dash.

 ### Phase 5.5: Validation and Invariants
 - [ ] On every relevant operation (add, edit, drag, drop, remove), enforce: